cdnnnn/cdn/file.md

 //Createmetric.module.scss
 @use '../../styles/_variables' as *;

 // ===========================================================================
 // Create Metric — single-page builder (all sections visible at once).
-// Left: overview rail with jump-to links + live status per section.
+// Left: overview rail with a redesigned "living timeline" stepper.
-// Right: every section stacked, separated by dashed dividers.
+// Right: every section stacked, separated by dashed dividers, capped at
-// Ink/paper design system, ultramarine signal accent, mono instrument labels.
+// a wider 1000px reading column.
+//
+// Font scaling follows the same convention as Model Catalog: `.cm` sets a
+// single base font-size, every descendant font-size is expressed in `em`
+// relative to that base, so bumping `.cm`'s font-size on wide screens
+// scales the whole builder proportionally from one place.
 // ===========================================================================

 $ink:      var(--ink-1);